We want our residents and staff to be healthy and look after their well being. See our dedicated pages for details on the help available.

 You can send your comments or questions up to the day before the meeting.
 Your comment or question will be read out at the meeting.
 The chairman or relevant cabinet member will then either respond at the meeting or respond to you in writing.

 We have temporarily suspended parking charges in Cheshire East-run car parks.
 This only applies to car parks operated by Cheshire East Council

 People who use Ringo to pay parking charges by mobile phone need not pay either and should be alerted to this by the app on their phone.
 We have contacted Ringo to inform them of this decision.

 To protect you and our staff we have closed many of our buildings.
-We will review any closures regularly and when government guidance changes.
-See our service pages for information on the service they can offer.
+Click on the links for more detailed information.

-We want to help local people to support one another by harnessing and supporting the fantastic work that is already being done in communities across the borough.
+We are helping local people to support one another by co-ordinating the fantastic work that is being done in communities across the borough.